About Us

 Who we are

 The Gecko Project is a nonprofit organisation registered in the UK.
 It began life as a project within another nonprofit, Earthsight, in 2017, before becoming an independent organisation in 2019.
-We have a core of six full-time and part-time staff working remotely in the UK and Indonesia.
-We work with a large network of freelance reporters, researchers, photographers and filmmakers globally.
+We have a core of six staff based in the UK and Indonesia.
+We work with a network of trusted freelance reporters, researchers, photographers and filmmakers globally.

 Contact us